Mendy Pellin

-Mendy is also co-writer for a sitcom (release date unknown).
-He has appeared on The Tonight Show with Jay Leno.

-He acted in the independent film A Modest Suggestion.
+Pellin has a satirical news show, The Mendy Report, which is loosely based on The Daily Show.
+He is a co-writer for a sitcom (release date unknown).
+He has appeared on The Tonight Show with Jay Leno and acted in the films Moneyball and A Modest Suggestion.
+In November 2006, he launched ChabadTube.com, an online newscast and web channel.